Swannhs/spring-boot-ecommerce/payment-service/docker/README.md

 This will:
 - Build the Docker image using the local Dockerfile
-- Start the Payment Service on port 8080 (mapped to 8080 on the host)
+- Start the Payment Service on port 9093 (mapped to 9093 on the host)
 - Enable remote debugging on port 5005
 - Start a PostgreSQL database on port 5432 (mapped to 5433 on the host)
 - Mount the source code directory for hot reloading
+- Use optimized Maven dependency caching

 ## Deployment